 EXPERT ADVICE, PROACTIVE CAMP POLICIES & A CULTURE OF COMPLIANCE TO HELP CHILDREN ENJOY A SAFE SUMMER EXPERIENCE

-As the COVID-19 vaccine rollout continues to gain momentum, parents all over the country are looking forward to a return of more and more in-person educational and recreational opportunities for their children.
+This summer, parents all over the country are looking forward to a return of more and more in-person educational and recreational opportunities for their children.
 We know our kids need face-to-face time with friends and teachers.
 We know they learn best and benefit most from personal interaction and group play.
 But, we also want to keep them and the people around them safe.

 A hot topic and question parents everywhere are asking is how they can start planning for a safe, summer camp experience during what we all hope will be the final months of a global pandemic.
 Without a crystal ball, we can’t know for sure what safety precautions will or won’t be mandated by local and state officials until closer to the summer, but early preparations and contingency planning can go a long way toward building a “normal” summer camp experience for families in and around Charlottesville.

 No matter whether you are planning to send your child to the same camp he’s been happily attending for five summers or looking for a camp for a first-time camper, you’ll want to set aside some extra time to research the program’s protocols and practices, and to talk with camp staff about their response to the challenges presented by the pandemic.
-Although quite a few camp administrators aren’t going to make final decisions until closer to the date, the majority are in active planning mode as they prepare for the registration season to start.
+Although a few camp administrators aren’t going to make final decisions until closer to the date, the majority are in active planning mode as they prepare for the registration season to start.
 It’s the perfect time to ask: What changes, if any, will you make to your summer operations?

 According to the American Camp Association (ACA), more than 3,000 camp directors ran safe day and overnight camp programs across the country during the summer months of 2020.
 So, we know it can be done.
 Parents just need to be well informed and select programs that are making choices to keep kids safe.
 Let’s break down some of the things the experts are recommending and how some local camps are responding.

-Social distancing and isolating will continue to play a crucial role in keeping kids safe.
+Social distancing will continue to play a role in keeping kids safe.
 The key, according to recommendations from the Centers for Disease Control and Prevention (CDC) is dividing campers into smaller groups and keeping them together as “pods” as much as possible for the duration of the camp session.
 Thomas Bryant, the director of Camp Hidden Meadows, a sleepaway camp located in Bartow, WV, said his team is ready to adopt the pod model.
 “Several camps that ran successful summers in 2020 used pods to divide their camp into smaller groups.
 We keep most of our classes fairly small already, so this would only be a minor change for us,” he said.

 Parents just need to be well informed and select programs that are making choices to keep kids safe.

 Libby Rothenberg, RN, is the director of Triple C Camp, which offers year-round day camp programming in Charlottesville.
 “As a registered nurse,” she said, “proactive cleaning, hygiene and disinfection has always been a priority.”
 Rothenberg says Triple C has already instituted safety and sanitation standards to match or exceed recommendations from authorities.
-For this summer, she said, hygiene and small groups won’t be enough.
-Triple C Camp has also reduced its capacity.
-“We will be operating at a maximum of 75 percent our licensed occupancy.
-This allows for the licensing required six feet of physical distancing, in addition to masks, if weather forces our camp programs to move indoors.”

 At this time, Rothenberg says Triple C Camp is not anticipating any full-camp activities, for which all campers and staff gather as a group.
 There may be an opportunity to adjust that if conditions change, she explained, but for now “to support the Virginia Department of Social Services Child Care guidelines, camp programming will be scheduled to prevent groups from coming together for all camp activities, unless physical distancing can be maintained.”